GoldenStack/trove/.github/README.md

 LootTable table = LootTable.deserialize(object, loader);
 ```

-This loot table can be used to generate loot by providing it a `LootContext`.
+This loot table can be used to generate loot by providing it a `LootContext`:

 ``` java
 LootTable table = ...; // Initialize the loot table here